Persistence Diagrams as Diagrams: A Categorification of the Stability Theorem: Discussion

 \section{Discussion}

-In this note, we have established some basic facts about the category $\Barc\cong \MatchingCat^\RCat$ of barcodes and used these observations to give simple new formulations of the induced matching and algebraic stability theorems.
+In this paper, we have established some basic facts about the category $\Barc\cong \MatchingCat^\RCat$ of barcodes and used these observations to give simple new formulations of the induced matching and algebraic stability theorems.
+We have seen that the new formulations lead to variant of the proof of the induced matching theorem which emphasizes the preservation of categorical structure.

-In fact, our definition of the category $\Barc$ extends to barcodes indexed over arbitrary posets, as defined in \cite{botnan2016algebraic}, and many of the ideas presented here extend either to arbitrary posets or to $\RCat^n$-indexed barcodes for any $n$.
-In particular, \cref{Prop:dI=db} extends to $\RCat^n$-indexed barcodes, and this provides alternative language for expressing generalized algebraic stability results appearing in \cite{botnan2016algebraic,bjerkevik2016stability}.
-While it remains to be seen what role the categorical viewpoint on barcodes might play in the further development of TDA theory, we hope that it might offer some perspective on the question of how algebraic stability ought to generalize to other settings.
+In fact, our definition of the category $\Barc$ extends to barcodes indexed over arbitrary posets, as defined in \cite{Botnan2018Algebraic}, and many of the ideas presented here extend either to arbitrary posets or to $\RCat^n$-indexed barcodes for any $n$.
+In particular, \cref{Prop:dI=db} extends to $\RCat^n$-indexed barcodes, and this provides alternative language for expressing generalized algebraic stability results appearing in \cite{Botnan2018Algebraic,bjerkevik2016stability}.
+While it remains to be seen what role the categorical viewpoint on barcodes might play in the further development of TDA theory, we hope that it might offer some perspective on how algebraic stability ought to generalize to other settings.

 As already mentioned, our new formulations of the algebraic stability and induced matching theorems make clear that both results can be interpreted as the preservation of some categorical structure as we pass from $\kvect^\RCat$ to $\Barc$.
-Can more be said about how the passage from persistence modules to barcodes preserves categorical structure?
-As we have noted in \cref{Sec:BarcodesAsDiagrams}, $\MatchingCat^\RCat$ is a Puppe-exact category, and significant portions of homological algebra can be developed for such categories.
+Can more of interest be said about how the passage from persistence modules to barcodes preserves categorical structure?
 We wonder whether our results can be understood as part of a larger story about how homological algebra in the Abelian category $\kvect^\RCat$ relates to homological algebra in $\Barc$.